nicolasochem/tzip/drafts/current/draft-consensus-key.md

 ### Protocol migration

 The proposed amendment needs to initialize the new consensus key table.
-It will iterate on all registered delegates (around ~2500) and set the consensus key to be equal to the manager key.
+It will iterate on all registered bakers (around ~2500) and set the consensus key to be equal to the manager key.

 The migration also sets the initial EMA of the toggle vote to zero.